Endorsements

 PEC hosts a Q&A meeting between candidate(s) or the leader of the ballot measure campaign and chapter members

-PEC, Candidate, Ballot Measure Campaign Leader
+PEC, Candidate or Ballot Measure Campaign Leader

 Endorsement Meeting